GarrettHutson/colorado-ballclub/nextjs-lexington-legends-/README.md

-# Lexington Legends Website
+# Colorado Ballclub Website

-This is the official website for the Lexington Legends baseball team, built with [Next.js](https://nextjs.org) and [Sanity CMS](https://sanity.io).
+This is the official website for the Colorado Ballclub baseball team, built with [Next.js](https://nextjs.org) and [Sanity CMS](https://sanity.io).

 ## Features